 As an Almeracian of Royal descent, Maxima's immense powers stem from having been the product of gene therapy and generations of selective breeding.

-Being able to lift well over 100 tons under normal conditions, Maxima possesses a level of superhuman strength that puts her in Wonder Woman's and Superman's class.
-In addition, her psionic abilities allow her to augment her physical prowess beyond those in her tier.
-During Doomsday's first battle with the Justice League, other than Superman, Maxima was the only other League member able to trade blows with him.
+Maxima possesses a level of superhuman strength that puts her in Wonder Woman's and Superman's class; she routinely exhibits the ability to lift/press thousands of tons with minimal effort.
+In addition, her psionic abilities allow her to further augment her physical prowess beyond those in her tier.
+During Doomsday's first battle with the Justice League, other than Superman, Maxima was the only other League member able to trade blows with the creature.

 Based on her first account to Superman, Maxima comes from a hearty star-spanning people who wage war tirelessly.
 Her own family spent thousands of years conquering, and assimilating only the strongest survivors from carefully selected worlds with rich genetic stock.
 Accordingly, Maxima continued the same progression of striving without exhaustion through sheer force of will and psychic discipline.
 Her stamina has been credited specifically as being the attribute that allowed her to gain victory over Hank King in a telepathic duel.